 The ANIMATIONS are just for fun...skip them if you find them too silly.
 The RESEARCH STUDIES are the serious parts.
 They include synopses of scientific papers written about specific west-coast invertebrates, accompanied by illustrations.
 There are some 6000 scientific papers thus far synopsised in the ODYSSEY, with about 4000 photos, graphs, and other illustrations, and 200 video clips.

-The AIM of the ODYSSEY is to provide comprehensive summaries of research studies done on the biology and ecology of west-coast, shallow-water benthic invertebrates to be used by university field-trip students and graduate students to generate ideas for research projects, and by students and faculty to access relevant scientific literature, including as many older works as possibe.
+The AIM of the ODYSSEY is to provide comprehensive summaries of research studies done on the biology and ecology of west-coast, shallow-water benthic invertebrates to be used by university field-trip students and graduate students to generate ideas for research projects, and by students and faculty to access relevant scientific literature, including many older works.
 Consider the ODYSSEY to be a gateway into the scientific literature on west-coast marine invertebrates.
-Because scientific research does not stop, the ODYSSEY is ongoing, and research papers are added continually (but see 'boxed' note below).
+Because scientific research does not stop, the ODYSSEY is ongoing, and research papers continue to be added (but see 'boxed' note below).

 While my INTENT has been to include summaries of as many papers as possible on the invertebrate groups represented in the ODYSSEY, exceptions are those: